Veridonia/simulation/README.md

    - Update users' ELO ratings based on voting accuracy.
    - Display comprehensive visualizations comparing different voting mechanisms and their effectiveness.

+## Relationship to the Whitepaper

+This simulation serves as a practical implementation of the theoretical framework described in the [Veridonia Whitepaper](Whitepaper.md).
+While the whitepaper provides the complete conceptual principles and governance model, this simulation focuses specifically on testing the effectiveness of the multi-stage voting and ELO-based reputation mechanisms.

+The whitepaper covers additional topics not implemented in this simulation, including:

+- Detailed discussion of problems with current content curation systems
+- More comprehensive governance frameworks
+- Data privacy considerations
+- Long-term vision for transparent information ecosystems

+For a deeper understanding of the Veridonia concept, please refer to the whitepaper.

 ## Acknowledgements

 This simulation is a proof-of-concept implementation based on the principles outlined in the Veridonia whitepaper.
 It aims to explore the potential of community-driven content curation and transparent reputation systems.
-Please refer to the whitepaper for the complete theoretical framework.

 ---